 Create two random orders of these various behaviors.
 Present participants with one of the two orders and ensure that the random orders are completely crossed with condition.
 Present each behavior predicate for 8 s, with a 1-s pause before the next one.

-Following the presentation of the various behaviors, have participants complete a 3-min filler task to eliminate any short term memory effects (e.g., recency and primacy effects) on free recall.
+Following the presentation of the various behaviors, have participants complete a 3-min filler task to eliminate any short-term memory effects (e.g., recency and primacy effects) on free recall.
 As part of another ostensibly unrelated experiment, this filler task should require participants to generate arguments both for and against three controversial issues (i.e., abortion, gun control, and capital punishment).

 Following this filler task, administer the surprise free-recall test.
 Give participants a maximum of 4 min to recall the exact order in which the behavior predicates were presented.